fromtheoutfit/starter/_docs/starter/contributing.md

 7. [Open a Pull Request](https://help.github.com/articles/about-pull-requests/)
     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](license.txt).
+**IMPORTANT**: By opening a pull request, you agree to allow the project owners to license your work under the terms of the [MIT License](license.txt).